 Downtown Columbia has a very vital and growing business district, and municipal Parking Utility is a critical component to that growth.
 There are six multi-level parking garages in downtown Columbia.
 The six facilities have a total of 2,300 parking spaces.

 In addition to these off-street facilities, the city has 10 additional off-street surface lots in the downtown business district available.
 These offer a total of 535 off-street parking spaces; 138 of those off-street spaces are metered parking.
 Additionally, the Utility maintains 1,683 meters on-street.
-Finally, scattered throughout the entire downtown business district, there are 71 disabled access parking spaces.
+Finally, scattered throughout the entire downtown business district, there are more than 80 accessible parking spaces.

 The Parking Utility maintains all of these facilities, surface lots, and street meters.
 This includes preventive maintenance, repairs as necessary, and daily housekeeping.
 The Utility also administers the sale of monthly, quarterly and annual permits to a portion of those available parking spaces.
 The on-street and surface lot meters are all individual, electronic or mechanical meters.